dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

        WidthRequest="120" />
 ```

-In this example, the background of the `Frame` is painted with a dark blue `SolidColorBrush`:
+In this example, the background of the <xref:Microsoft.Maui.Controls.Frame> is painted with a dark blue `SolidColorBrush`:

 :::image type="content" source="media/solidcolor/predefined-color.png" alt-text="Screenshot of a Frame painted with a predefined color.":::